What is Enagas?

 Internationally, Enagas has participation in several gas companies, which are quite similar to Enagas.
 The demand for gas in each of its geographies varies depending on its price related to other alternatives and the weather.
 However, it tends to be quite stable overall.

-What is its current situation?
+What is the current situation of Enagas?

 As a consequence of a cut in the revenues from its regulated business in Spain due to a new regulation (2020-2026), which it will make diminish them progressively up to 17%.
 Enagas took the decision of giving the final step to enter in the US.
-It along with Blackstone and GIC bought Tallgrass energy LP to have presence in the US.
+It along with Blackstone and GIC bought Tallgrass energy LP to have a presence in the US.
 It has entailed an investment of 1000M$, Enagas made a capital ampliation of 500 M€ to pay it.
-The coronavirus has affected Enagas because of the related diminishment of natural gas demand to produce electricity as a consequence of the shutdown of the industrial activity.
+The coronavirus has affected Enagas because of the related diminishment of natural gas demand to produce electricity.
+It is a consequence of the shutdown of the industrial activity.
 However, the decrement in revenue is only forecasted to be around 6%.

 How is it prepared for the future?